Book a demo Book a demo

 Reimbursement drove expansion.
 CMS added 14 new RPM billing codes in 2025, covering device setup, patient education, and monthly monitoring services.
 A practice monitoring 100 patients monthly can generate £5,400 in additional revenue from RPM codes alone.
 These codes reimburse time spent reviewing patient-generated data, not just live consultations.

 Device costs dropped dramatically.
-FDA-cleared connected blood pressure cuffs now cost £28 per unit in bulk.
+FDA-cleared connected blood pressure cuffs now cost roughly $35 per unit in bulk.
 Continuous glucose monitors became available through pharmacy benefits for pre-diabetic patients.
-A weight loss clinic in Dubai distributed connected scales to all program participants, allowing weekly check-ins without clinic visits.
-Their program completion rate increased from 61% to 78%.
+Weight management programs that distribute connected scales to participants typically see program completion rates climb by 15-20 percentage points, since weekly check-ins no longer depend on clinic visits.

 Post-procedure monitoring reduced complications.
-Medical spas using RPM for patients receiving dermal fillers or body contouring report 40% fewer emergency calls.
-Patients photograph treatment sites daily for 7 days post-procedure.
-AI algorithms flag inflammation patterns that indicate infection or adverse reaction, triggering clinical review before symptoms become severe.
-One practice avoided three potential emergency department visits by catching early infections through photo monitoring.
+Medical spas using RPM for patients receiving dermal fillers or body contouring report up to 40% fewer emergency calls.
+Patients photograph treatment sites daily for 7 days post-procedure, and AI algorithms flag inflammation patterns that indicate infection or adverse reaction, triggering clinical review before symptoms become severe.
+It is common for aesthetic practices to catch early infections through photo monitoring before they would otherwise have presented in an emergency department.

 Mental health applications grew fastest.
 Therapists using symptom tracking apps between sessions report better treatment outcomes.
 Patients complete brief assessments 2-3 times weekly, creating longitudinal data on mood, anxiety, and sleep patterns.
-A psychology practice in Manchester used this data to adjust medication dosing in real-time rather than waiting for monthly appointments, reducing symptom severity scores by an average of 23%.
+Behavioral health practices using this data to adjust medication and therapy in near real-time (rather than waiting for monthly appointments) commonly report meaningful reductions in average symptom severity scores compared with traditional review cadences.

 Workforce Shortages Accelerate Practice Automation